-What is important to know before, during and after the birth of your baby

-Information for women with Rheumatoid Arthritis, Psoriatic Arthritis or Ankylosing Spondylitis
+What to know before, during and after the birth of your baby Information for women with Rheumatoid Arthritis, Psoriatic Arthritis, Ankylosing Spondylitis, or Non-radiographic Axial Spondyloarthritis

-This information is being provided for background educational purposes only and should not be a replacement for seeking medical advice from a healthcare professional.
-Please consult your healthcare professional for any medical advice or information on your condition or treatments.

-Chronic inflammatory diseases such as Rheumatoid Arthritis (RA), Psoriatic Arthritis (PsA), or Ankylosing Spondylitis (AS) can bring challenges to your daily life.
-You may or may not be considering having a baby.
-However, around half of pregnancies are unplanned,23 so even if you are not considering having a baby this information might still be important for you as many women do not get the opportunity to speak to their healthcare team beforehand.
-This booklet will offer some information on things to know and consider before, during and after your pregnancy.

-Before pregnancy

-Having a chronic inflammatory disease does not mean you cannot get pregnant, but it may take longer than usual to conceive.2-6 This can be due to different reasons, including changes in disease activity or changes in treatment plan.^{2,3,5} Studies have shown that if the disease is well controlled, 3 out of 4 women with RA become pregnant within 1 year of trying.3 While there isn't much information currently available about the impact of AS and PsA on fertility or time to pregnancy, having a well controlled disease may be beneficial to your overall reproductive health.^{4,5,7-10}

-Discuss your family planning plan with your healthcare team (e.g. your general practitioner, nurse, rheumatologist, dermatologist, obstetrician and gynecologist, midwife) early on.
-Although important, only around 1 in 5 patients ask for guidance from their rheumatologist before becoming pregnant.
+This information is provided for educational purposes only and should not be a replacement for medical advice from your healthcare professional.
+Please consult your healthcare professional for any medical advice or information specific to your condition or treatments.
+Chronic inflammatory diseases (also known as rheumatic diseases) such as Rheumatoid Arthritis (RA), Psoriatic Arthritis (PsA), Ankylosing Spondylitis (AS) and Non-radiographic Axial Spondyloarthritis (nr-axSpA) can bring challenges to your daily life.
+You may or may not be considering having a baby at this time.
+However, around half of pregnancies are unplanned, so even if you are not considering having a baby right now, this information might still be important for you as many women do not get the opportunity to speak to their healthcare team beforehand.
+This booklet offers some important information on things to consider before, during and after your pregnancy.
+Before pregnancy Having a chronic inflammatory disease does not mean you cannot get pregnant, but it may take longer than usual to conceive.2-6 This can be for many reasons, including changes in disease activity or changes in treatment plan.
+Studies have shown that if the disease is well controlled, 3 out of 4 women with RA become pregnant within 1 year of trying.
+While there isn't much information currently available about the impact of AS, PsA, or nr-axSpA on fertility or time to pregnancy, having a wellcontrolled disease may be beneficial to your overall reproductive health.
+Discuss family planning with your healthcare team (e.g., your general practitioner, nurse, rheumatologist, dermatologist, obstetrician and gynecologist) early on.
+Although important, only around 1 in 5 women ask for guidance from their rheumatologist before becoming pregnant.
 By discussing your plans with more than one specialist, you can get their help in developing a personalized disease management plan and they can answer any questions you may have.

-Some women with autoimmune disease worry whether their babies will be born healthy.
+Some women with rheumatic conditions worry whether their babies will be born healthy.
 The good news is that, as long as certain drugs are avoided, the risk of major birth defects is not higher than in the general population (about 2% of births).
 Although miscarriages may be slightly more frequent than the usual rate of 10-15%, this risk may be reduced by controlling the level of disease activity during pregnancy.
-You should discuss this and any other concerns with your healthcare team.
-5.6.12-14

-It's important to control your disease before pregnancy to ensure a smooth journey.^{4,7,15}
+You should discuss this and any other concerns with your healthcare team.5,6,12:14 It's important to control your disease before pregnancy to help ensure a smooth journey.

 Deciding when to get pregnant can be difficult.
 It may help to wait until your symptoms are controlled.
 Following a healthier lifestyle beforehand could also help make your pregnancy easier.
-However, delaying pregnancy may make it more difficult to conceive as older women may take longer to become pregnant.

-Before you attend your appointments, it is a good idea to make a note of any questions you want to ask your healthcare team.
+However, delaying pregnancy may make it more difficult to conceive as older women may have more difficulty becoming pregnant.
+Before you attend your medical appointments, it is a good idea to make a note of any questions you want to ask your healthcare team.
 It may help to take someone with you to help you remember what has been said.
 This could be your spouse, partner or family member, or anyone who is an important part of your life and can help you to manage your symptoms and make decisions regarding parenthood.

-Possible questions you may ask:
+Possible questions you may have: